 Rick: Welcome to this presentation.
-You’ve probably all heard the Buddhist Heart Sutra, form is emptiness, emptiness is form.
-That’s the topic of this, well actually the second part of that is the topic of this presentation and the reason our speakers wanted to cover that topic is that usually the first part of that little phrase is emphasized.
+You’ve probably all heard the Buddhist Heart Sutra, “form is emptiness, emptiness is form.”
+That’s the topic, well actually the second part of that is the topic of this presentation.
+The reason our speakers wanted to cover that topic is that usually the first part of that little phrase is emphasized.
 There’s a sort of an imbalance between the first part and the second part, so we’re going to discuss that.
 And I’m not going to spend a long time on introductions because you probably know these people and they can elaborate a little bit on who they are if they want to.
 So, we’ll go through that quickly and then get started.
 So, to my left is Loch Kelly.
 Loch is a psychotherapist, lives in Manhattan and that’s just one of his hats.
 He’s a non-dual teacher, author of Shift into Freedom, the Science and Practice of Open-Hearted Awareness.
 To his left is Mukti.
 Mukti is a spiritual teacher who lives in this area.
 Adyashanti has the good fortune of being her husband.
 And to her left is Francis Bennett.
-Francis spent decades in Trappist and Cistercian monasteries, practiced a lot of Zen and Buddhist practices in addition to his Christian practices and three, four years ago left the monastery and has been picking up more and more steam as a spiritual teacher.
+Francis spent decades in Trappist and Cistercian monasteries, did a lot of Zen and Buddhist practices in addition to his Christian practices and three, four years ago left the monastery and has been picking up more and more steam as a spiritual teacher.
 So, thank you all.
 And who would like to start?
-Each of the speakers is gonna just sort of make a little opening statement for a few minutes and then we’ll get it rolling.
+Each of the speakers is going to just make a little opening statement for a few minutes and then we’ll get it rolling.
 Oh, I’m sorry.
 My name is Rick Archer and I am the founder and host of an interview show called Buddha at the Gas Pump.
-Yes.

 Francis: Well, back in my Zen days in the ’80s when I was a young monk, we used to chant the Heart Sutra during all of our sessions, our Zen retreats.
 And at the end of the Heart Sutra, it says, “Form is emptiness, emptiness is form.
 Form is none other than emptiness and emptiness is none other than form.”
 And I think Rick’s right.
 There’s a kind of full circle to that insight, that form is emptiness, but emptiness is also form.
-And the Buddha was really good about that, I think, about balancing out truth, that truth was not a kind of linear black and white thing, but that truth is this very subtle, nuanced reality that has many different dimensions to it, like facets on a diamond, you know, and they’re all necessary to make the full, beautiful diamond.
-So, we all know each other and we have all, I think, had a sense that this is something that needs to be seen a little more clearly in the lives of seekers and in our own lives.
+And I think the Buddha was really good about that, about balancing out truth, that truth was not a kind of linear black and white thing, but that truth is this very subtle, nuanced reality that has many different dimensions to it, like facets on a diamond.
+And they’re all necessary to make the full, beautiful diamond.
+So, we all know each other and I think we have all had a sense that this is something that needs to be seen a little more clearly in the lives of seekers and in our own lives.
 So, I think we just thought it would be an interesting topic.

-Mukti: – Going in order, yes, okay.
+Mukti: – Going in order?
+Yes, okay.
 Well, I think that when we contemplate the sense of who and what we are, there can be a sense that any one leaning just doesn’t quite capture what we essentially are.
-And so, we could say that fundamentally we are truly a mystery.
+And so, we could say that fundamentally, we are truly a mystery.
 But often our experience and our attention goes to more of our individual personality and our personal human experience.
-And often spirituality is sought after as a way to somehow answer as to the sense of what we are that’s so much greater than our human experience.
-And often we’re called by some mysterious movement of life or movement within us that calls us to that.
-And it can feel sometimes that, you know, as a human being, we might want to have a spiritual experiences or enlightenment or spiritual awakening, but there’s also that which is calling us, which doesn’t quite feel so personal sometimes and yet affects us deeply on a personal level.
-And that movement of consciousness, we could say might be the counterpart to our human experience, our divine nature, some might say.
+And often spirituality is sought after as a way to somehow answer the question as to the sense of what we are that’s so much greater than our human experience.
+And often we’re called by some mysterious movement of life or a movement within us that calls us to that.
+And it can feel sometimes that, as a human being, we might want to have spiritual experiences or enlightenment or spiritual awakening.
+But there’s also that which is calling us, which doesn’t feel so personal and yet affects us deeply on a personal level.
+And that movement of consciousness, we could say, might be the counterpart to our human experience, to our divine nature, some might say.
 And so, these two expressions can sometimes be felt to be seeking to join one another and to come to know one another.
 And so, they need each other.
-We as human beings are often feeling separate or divided or in suffering when we are without the divine.
+We, as human beings, are often feeling separate or divided or in suffering when we are without the divine.
 And the divine is seeking to take up residence in this world and express in our humanity and know itself in this manifest world of form.
-And so, I’m hoping that we can further this union or this coming together in expression of oneness through this dialogue together today.
+And so, I’m hoping that through this dialogue today, together we can further this union or this coming together in expression of oneness.

 Loch: – Thank you.
-Yes, so yeah, in the spirit of spirituality and science, science being talking about what we see and what we directly experience.
-In that sense, I think having seen many people now over the last 20 years kind of go through an awakening process and being both involved with psychology and spirituality, I’ve been very interested in how does this unfold and what is the many unique ways, but what are some of the principles of the unfolding of awakening?
-And certainly, there seems to be an initial, big, important awakening kind of from the small sense of self, like a little mini me that’s made of thought and our small mind, to a kind of freedom from that, which at first can be like a gap of not ego and not thought, and then the discovery of kind of an emptiness that’s awake, kind of this pure awareness or pure consciousness that you’ve heard of.
-And sometimes people who come to me as now a counselor working with people who are in this awakening is they are in this place of transcendence, which is lovely in that it’s free of pain.
-And when I was, I went through this myself about 20 years ago, where I kind of had an awakening that was in the shift into this freedom from, kind of like a sky, big sky, awareness with everything was moving through it.
+Yes, so, in the spirit of spirituality and science, science is talking about what we see and what we directly experience.
+In that sense, having seen many people over the last 20 years go through an awakening process and being both involved with psychology and spirituality, I’ve been very interested in asking not only how does this unfold and what are the many unique ways, but also what are some of the principles of the unfolding of awakening?
+And certainly, there seems to be an initial, big, important awakening from the small sense of self, from a little mini me that’s made of thought and our small mind, coming to a kind of freedom from that, which at first can be like a gap of not ego and not thought.
+Then there is the discovery of an emptiness that is awake, a kind of pure awareness or pure consciousness that you’ve heard of.
+And sometimes people who come to me now, as a counselor working with people who are in this awakening, are in this place of transcendence, which is lovely, in that it is free of pain.
+I went through this myself about 20 years ago, where I had an awakening that was a shift into this freedom, like a sky, a big sky of awareness with everything moving through it.
 And then my wife said, “Hello.
 Anybody home? (audience laughing) Come on down to earth.” (audience laughing)

 Francis: That’s what wives are for.

 Loch: Yeah.
 And so, my wife, Paige, called me back to look within, to realize that this was only the first stage.
-So important first stage, waking up from, waking to the awake awareness, to the emptiness, but then discovering that emptiness or awareness is form, is consciousness, is this aliveness.
-From that embracing open-hearted awareness, there’s kind of an inclusion and actually more of a support and more of a dynamic vitality to be more fully human once we come back and include.
-So, if we just stay within the kind of battery of our body or try to operate from the small ego that’s trying to deal with our emotions and everything, I’ve seen that the small ego cannot live a fully intimate human life.
+It was an important first stage, waking up from, waking to the awake awareness, to the emptiness, but then discovering that emptiness or awareness is form, is consciousness, is this aliveness.
+From that embracing open-hearted awareness, there’s an inclusion and actually more of a support and more of a dynamic vitality to be more fully human once we come back and include.
+So, if we just stay within the battery of our body or try to operate from the small ego which is trying to deal with our emotions and everything, I’ve seen that the small ego cannot live a fully intimate human life.
 It cannot bear emotions.
 Emotions are stronger than the ego.
-So even those who develop a strong ego center, the best possible people, accomplished, very psychological, spiritual egos.
-So, it almost requires a transcendence to discover this second operating system of awake awareness, but then you can’t live from there, at least that’s my experience.
-It seems that that awake awareness has to discover it’s never been other than form and that there’s a dynamic, embodied, continuous field of openness and aliveness of interconnectedness and interrelatedness with others from which you can be creative and from which you don’t have to live in your head, but you feel like you’re living from this great heart.
+So that applies even for those who develop a strong ego center, for the best possible people, accomplished, very psychological, spiritual egos.
+So, it almost requires a transcendence to discover this second operating system of awake awareness, but then you can’t live from there.
+At least that’s my experience.
+It seems that this awake awareness has to discover that it has never been other than form and that there is a dynamic, embodied, continuous field of openness and aliveness, of interconnectedness and interrelatedness with others from which you can be creative and from which you don’t have to live in your head, but you feel like you’re living from this great heart.

-Rick: Obviously, most people in the world feel like, this is what I am, this thing.
+Rick: Obviously, most people in the world feel like this is what I am, this thing.
 And also, its likes and its dislikes and its job and its political orientation and whatever else.
-And then it seems like many spiritual people swing the pendulum to the other extreme and say, “you are not a person, there are no persons.
-As a matter of fact, there’s nothing, nothing exists, nothing ever happened.”
+And then it seems as if many spiritual people swing the pendulum to the other extreme and say, “you are not a person, there are no persons.
+As a matter of fact, there is nothing, nothing exists, nothing ever happened.”
 I’ve been listening to Adi’s course on the falling away of the sense of self.
-And in the third lesson of it, he said something which for me, it really jumped out.
+And in the third lesson of it, he said something which really jumped out for me.
 It was that, after all, we’re multidimensional beings and we have the capacity to live in paradoxically different realities simultaneously.
-So, it’s kind of like a bigger basket which can contain all the extremes and everything in between them.
+So, it is kind of like a bigger basket which can contain all the extremes and everything in between them.
 I think that if you can do that, both in your understanding and your experience, it resolves a lot of these paradoxes and arguments that people carry on with.

 Francis: On Facebook.

 Rick: On Facebook, on YouTube, in hallways.
-Anyone wanna comment on that?
+Anyone want to comment on that?

 Francis: I’ve been thinking a lot lately in terms of context and content.
-So, context I would call, the Buddha also, I, just to put in a little, few props for the Buddha.
-The Buddha has great understanding that life is made up of kind of two sides of a coin, two dimensions, the relative and the absolute, the ultimate and the kind of more imminent kind of ordinary phenomenal world.
-And he has really insight into both of those realms.
-And he understood very clearly that both of those realms have to be integrated because they make up together what we call a human life.
-And that there’s a bigger context of the absolute or pure consciousness, God, if you will, you could call it a lot of things or call it nothing, whatever you like.
-But there’s this big context.
-But then there’s content.
-So, the context is like the sky and the content is the clouds and the birds and the planes and whatever, the rainbows in the sky.
+So, context I would call, as the Buddha also, just to put in a few props for the Buddha, the Buddha has great understanding that life is made up of two sides of a coin, two dimensions, the relative and the absolute, the ultimate and the more imminent kind of ordinary phenomenal world.
+And he really had insight into both of those realms.
+And he understood very clearly that both of those realms have to be integrated because together they make up what we call a human life.
+And that there’s a bigger context of the absolute or pure consciousness, God, if you will.
+You could call it a lot of things or call it nothing, whatever you like.
+So, there is this big context.
+But then there is content.
+So, the context is like the sky and the content is composed of the clouds and the birds and the planes and whatever, the rainbows in the sky.
 But in order to have a full experience of the sky, we need both, don’t we?
-We need the spacious kind of open quality of context, but we also have content and that they’re not really separate at all.
-That’s where that saying from the Heart Sutra really is illustrated in that, that form is emptiness, emptiness is form.
+We need the spacious, open quality of context, but we also have content and the fact that they are not really separate at all.
+That is where that saying from the Heart Sutra really is illustrated, in that, “form is emptiness, emptiness is form.”
 They’re none other than each other.
 They’re not separate at all.
-And I think you’re right, at the beginning of our awakening, we’re kind of way on this kind of extreme of form and we think, okay, all there is is this body, this personality, the phenomenal world and all the things in it.
-And then we kind of understand context.
+And I think you’re right.
+At the beginning of our awakening, we are way on the extreme of form and we think, okay, all- there-is is this body, this personality, the phenomenal world and all the things in it.
+And then we understand context.
 We’re kind of caught up in content.
 Then the pendulum swings over into context.
 And for a while, we think context is all that matters.
 The spacious emptiness, no self, nothingness, whatever, the void.
-But then eventually life, like a wife or a dog or a job or whatever, tends to pull you back down and go, hey, remember me?
-I’m the content of your life.
-And then we have to come back and we have to find, we have to find a middle path, like the Buddha said.
-We have to find, we have to let the pendulum kind of swing and we tend to, remember that old Billy Joel song, “Why Do I Go to Extremes?”
-There was a song by Billy Joel.
-And that’s the human thing, isn’t it?
+But then eventually life, like a wife or a dog or a job or whatever, tends to pull you back down and go, “hey, remember me?
+I’m the content of your life.”
+And then we have to come back and we have to find a middle path, as the Buddha said.
+We have to let the pendulum swing and then, do we remember that old Billy Joel song, “Why Do I Go to Extremes?”
+That was a song by Billy Joel.
+And that is the human thing, isn’t it?
 It’s a human dance.
 We just tend to go to extremes.
 So, we go from form all the way over into emptiness.
 But then eventually the pendulum, life, whatever, pulls us back toward form.
-And then we might go into form a little bit again, play in that a little bit, but then we go, well, yeah, that’s not all it’s cracked up to be either.
+And then we might go into form a little bit again, play in that a little bit, but then we go, “well, yeah, that’s not all it’s cracked up to be either.”
 And then we swing back, but eventually we find a middle path.
 And that to me is the comprehensive awakening.
-Neither one of those things taken independently is really even true, ultimately, but together they’re both true.
+Taken independently, neither one of those things is really even true, ultimately, but together they’re both true.
 They’re opposite sides of a coin.
-That’s my sense of it, yeah.
+That’s my sense of it.

-Loch: – And so like you’re saying, using that metaphor, almost like we’re in content of a cloud and we feel like we’re a stormy cloud and we’re trying to clean up the cloud and fix all the contents.
+Loch: – And so, as you’re saying, using that metaphor, it is almost as if we’re in content of a cloud and we feel like we are a stormy cloud and we’re trying to clean up the cloud and fix all the contents.
 And then we realize at some point, oh, we’re the sky.
 And then we realize, oh, the sky is inherent within the cloud.
 The cloud is made of the sky and the storm has never hurt the sky.
-But now there’s this huge, vast support of spaciousness and embodiment that are both held by that which is bigger than ourselves and allows us to be simply the cloud, fluffy or not so fluffy that we are.
+But now there’s this huge, vast support of spaciousness and embodiment that are both held by that which is bigger than ourselves and allows us to be simply the cloud that we are, fluffy or not so fluffy.

 Rick: Want to say anything about any of this?

-Mukti: Well, I’d just like to say that whether a person senses that they’ve had an awakening, there are many, many different kinds of awakenings.
-And in one way to speak to your intro to this segment about the sense of layers, there’s many different types of awakening.
-But even if I were to set awakening aside, there are ways that in most any human beings’ experience that there is some sense of the whole gamut of who and what we are at any point in life.
-And with just even some simple pointing that maybe you’re seeing when people appear moving their hands, the sense of context and content, or even just in your own everyday life observations, there can be a way that there’s a sense of these various expressions.
-And it seems that a lot of the process of, I think what you were calling integration, Francis, is something that doesn’t necessarily need to be on the back end of awakening, so to speak, that many people are on what we might call progressive paths where a lot of integration of their deep wisdom and heartfulness, and some of what I was speaking of earlier as the divine, some of our divine qualities are coming forward and being integrated into our lives, into our human expression and our human experience all throughout our journey of life.
-And so, it also seems that with this topic of embodiment, some of that embodiment in a mysterious way may be taking place even prior to some of the various awakening experiences that maybe you’ve been hearing about in this conference.
-But there’s something about certain types of awakening that really accelerate this process of integration.
-And in particular, types of awakenings that are really predicated on a deep sense of stopping within ourselves, stopping the momentum of who we take ourselves to be and opening to a kind of shift.
-And it seems that somehow when that sense of stopping comes online in a very deeply known way, that even as this pendulum is swinging from one side to another and finding its way back to the middle, that there’s some sense from that awakening that what we essentially are is essentially and paradoxically ever unchanging and infinitely present, excuse me, eternally present and unconditionally present.
-And yet it’s a paradox ’cause in our human experience that you’re describing of this swing and all these things that might happen in embodiment, there’s also some deep, deep knowing that what we are and what life is is mysteriously also in a sense, unchanging as it also is changing.
-And that deep sense is something that creates a whole different paradigm of being that really throws a wrench into the prior constructs of a more experience of separate self or egoic self that’s really organized around a sense of time, a sense of space, a sense of “I’m here locally inside.”
+Mukti: Well, I’d just like to say that whether or not a person senses that they’ve had an awakening, there are many, many different kinds of awakenings.
+And in one way to speak to your intro to this segment about the sense of layers, there are many different types of awakenings.
+But even if I were to set awakening aside, there are ways in most any human being’s experience, that there is some sense of the whole gamut of who and what we are at any point in life.
+And even with just some simple pointing that maybe you’re seeing when people appear moving their hands, the sense of context and content, or even just in your own everyday life observations, there can be a way that there is a sense of these various expressions.
+And it seems that a lot of the process of what you were calling integration, Francis, is something that doesn’t necessarily need to be on the back end of awakening, so to speak.
+Many people are on what we might call progressive paths where a lot of integration of their deep wisdom and heartfulness, and some of what I was speaking of earlier as the divine, some of our divine qualities are coming forward and being integrated into our lives, into our human expression and our human experience all throughout our journey of life.
+And so, it also seems that with this topic of embodiment, in a mysterious way, some of that embodiment may be taking place even prior to some of the various awakening experiences that maybe you’ve been hearing about in this conference.
+But there is something about certain types of awakening that really accelerate this process of integration.
+In particular types of awakenings that are really predicated upon a deep sense of stopping within ourselves, stopping the momentum of who we take ourselves to be and opening to a kind of shift.
+It seems that somehow, when that sense of stopping comes online in a very deeply known way, that even as this pendulum is swinging from one side to another and finding its way back to the middle, there is some sense from that awakening that what we essentially are is essentially and paradoxically ever unchanging and infinitely present, excuse me, eternally present and unconditionally present.
+And yet it’s a paradox, because in our human experience that you’re describing of this swing and all these things that might happen in embodiment, there is also some deep, deep knowing that what we are and what life mysteriously is, also in a sense, is unchanging as it also is changing.
+And that deep sense is something that creates a whole different paradigm of being that really throws a wrench into the prior constructs of more experience of separate self or egoic self that is really organized around a sense of time, a sense of space, a sense of “I’m here locally inside.”
 So much can shift in that sense of our nature as the eternal or infinite with respect to these patterns of referencing our ideas of ourself, our ideas of space and time, and not only ourself but also other.
 So, a whole bunch of things get shifted.
 And because of those shifts that we come to through our own direct experience, there’s a knowingness that is present for this whole process that we’re talking about.
-And I would say that that knowingness is available at any time in our spiritual path, whether there’s a real full, bright clarity of that knowingness that may be experienced with awakening and post-awakening.
-But even if it’s not in that bright, like turn up the volume, fully online type expression, it’s often experienced all along the way even beforehand.
+And I would say that this knowingness is available at any time on our spiritual path, whether there is a real full, bright clarity of that knowingness that may be experienced with awakening and post-awakening.
+But even if it’s not in that bright, like turn-up-the-volume, fully online type of expression, it’s often experienced all along the way even beforehand.

 Rick: I think that’s a great point.
 I’ve talked to people for whom awakenings were quite incapacitating for quite some time.
 And I remember Scott Kiloby saying to me a couple years ago that he’s encountered people whom he felt were kind of psychologically unhinged by having had some sort of awakening and really needed some help.
 But I think ideally it would be possible, and it is possible through the right procedures, for the pendulum swing not to be an extreme thing from hedonism to monasticism, but to integrate, for the pendulum swings to go many times a day as it were, and to integrate at every step of the way so that you find that the non-dual awareness grows commensurately with an enhancement of the relative practical aspects of your life.

 Loch: Yeah.
-So that small kind of, small glimpses many times, that small ways of touching back into the awakeness that’s here that Mukti was talking about, that’s never not here.
-Even as crazy and agitated and whatever strong emotion, some sense that it’s never not here, that there’s something that’s always already awake and that’s not something we need to create or develop.
-And yet, because of the almost like a foreground, background shift, we either have to stop, as Mukti says, or we have to step out, or just shift from the perception or point of view.
+So that small glimpses many times, that small ways of touching back into the awakeness that’s here that Mukti was talking about, that is never not here.
+Even as crazy and agitated and whatever strong emotions occur, there is some sense that it’s never not here, that there is something that is always already awake and that is not something we need to create or develop.
+And yet, because it is almost like a foreground/ background shift, we either have to stop, as Mukti says, or we have to step out, or just shift from the perception or point of view.
 So, for instance, right now, if you were just to become aware of sensations, thoughts and feelings, and that knowing of them, yeah?
-So just whatever’s happening with your body or your head, mind, and just not changing them, just allow them to be just as they are.
-And just notice that you’re, you notice that there’s a knowing of them.
+So just whatever is happening with your body or your head, mind, and just not changing them, just allow them to be just as they are.
+And just notice that there’s a knowing of them.
 Notice that awareness of content.
 And then see if you can just turn the awareness to be interested in the awareness itself.
 So rather than being aware of content, just rest back.
 Or find that awareness that’s aware of itself, that isn’t coming and going.
-It’s always, does it feel like it’s always here and unchanging while it’s knowing?
-That it’s already stopped while there’s something else moving?
+Does it feel like it’s always here and unchanging while it is knowing?
+That it has already stopped while there is something else moving?
 You feel that?
-And then do you also feel in some ways that that, which is unchanging and that which is changing are really not two things?
-That there’s some kind of fabric of dancing, pervasive, alive, that the awareness and the movement are not two things but are inseparable, are kind of a unity, are kind of a, just alive, just this.
-Yeah, anyone wanna say anything, notice that?
-Yeah.
+And then do you also feel in some ways that, that which is unchanging and that which is changing are really not two things?
+That there is some kind of fabric of dancing, pervasive, alive, that the awareness and the movement are not two things but are inseparable, are kind of a unity, are kind of just alive, just this.
+Yeah, anyone want to say anything, notice that?
 Yeah.

 Rick: Do we have someone with a mic or is that my mic that the audience would need to use?
-There’s a fellow right here that wanted to make a comment.
+There’s a fellow right here who wanted to make a comment.

-Rick: There’s a line in the Gita which goes, yogaḥ karmasu kauṥhalam, which means yoga is skill in action.
-And by yoga, it’s not meant asanas, but union, you know, unity, or unified awareness.
+Rick: There is a line in the Gita which goes, yogaḥ karmasu kauṥhalam, which means yoga is skill in action.
+And by yoga, it does not mean asanas, but union, you know, unity, or unified awareness.

 Francis: Yeah, yoga.

-Rick: And so it’s not like you have to put on the unified hat and then take it off and put on the mommy hat.
+Rick: And so, it is not as if you have to put on the unified hat and then take it off and put on the mommy hat.

 Francis: No.